nitya308/nuggets-game/IMPLEMENTATION.md

 * Client: Ashna
 * Server: Vico
 * Player module: Nitya
-* Grid module including visibility: Matthew
+* Grid module with visibility: Matthew

 Each team member is responsible for testing and documentation of their module/program based on a consistent style defined by CS50 style guidelines.